 (c) all other expenditure lawfully incurred by the Commission in the performance of its functions.

+[Section 26 amended by No. 77 of 2006 s.
+17.]

 27. Borrowing from Treasurer

 The Commission may borrow from the Treasurer such amounts as the Treasurer approves on such terms and conditions relating to repayment and payment of interest as the Treasurer imposes.